-The brain and spinal cord make up the Central Nervous System, meanwhile, the nerve located everywhere else is called the Peripheral Nervous System.
+The brain and spinal cord make up the Central Nervous System, meanwhile, the nerves located everywhere else are called the Peripheral Nervous System.
 As a whole, it all communicates with other parts of the body so it can function.
 It’s essentially the body’s electrical system that has three broad functions: sensory input, information processing, and motor output.

 The main role of the peripheral nervous system is to “connect the CNS to the organs, limbs, and skin”.
 Which then allows the “brain and spinal cord to receive and send information to other areas of the body, which allows us to react to stimuli in our environment”.
 The central nervous system “plays a central role in the control of most bodily functions, including awareness, movements, sensations, thoughts, speech and memory” which is made possible by the fact that it is “connected to a section of the brain called the brainstem and runs through the spinal canal”.

 For the sake of deepened understanding, you should know that the parasympathetic nervous system is responsible for “the body’s rest and digestion response when the body is relaxed, resting or feeding” and that it “basically undoes the work of sympathetic division after a stressful situation.”
 These two divisions of the nervous system fall under the “autonomic system” of the PNS.
 The autonomic system regulates involuntary body functioning.